Skip to main content

 • Achievement/performance

 Another variant of grateful contemplation is contrasting your current state to a state of deprivation.
-When you think about a negative life event, you feel better when you compare it with an even worse outcome (e.g., “I only got a warning from my supervisor, but at least I didn’t get fired”).
+When you think about an adverse life event, you feel better when you compare it with an even worse outcome (e.g., “I only got a warning from my supervisor, but at least I didn’t get fired”).
 Along the same lines, when you think about something you feel grateful about, you can enhance the feeling of gratitude if you can imagine how that thing might never have happened.
-Also, if the expression of gratitude is accompanied by an element of surprise, then it bolsters the experience of gratefulness.
+Also, if the expression of gratitude is accompanied by an element of surprise, it bolsters the gratefulness experience.
 To put these suggestions into practice, after identifying and writing your memories about grateful activities, elaborate more using the following two instructions:

-2. Describe ways in which it is surprising that this thing or event is a part of your life.
+2. Describe ways in which, surprisingly, this thing or event is a part of your life.

-As can be gleaned from the aforementioned aspects of gratitude, this emotion is more than just thanking someone for materialistic things or counting one's blessings.
+As can be gleaned from the aspects mentioned above of gratitude, this emotion is more than just thanking someone for materialistic things or counting one's blessings.
 Gratitude is heartfelt and unscripted.
 It is a feeling that spontaneously emerges from within – not an emotional response – but a choice you make.
-You can choose to be grateful, or you can choose to be ungrateful and take your gifts and blessings as granted.
+You can choose to be grateful, or you can choose to be ungrateful and take your gifts and blessings for granted.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.